Posts by Jeff Young

 The move was part of reforms that began two years ago that are aimed to reduce the university’s large deficit.
 Officials said the decision was not related to the economic downturn.
 In all, 150 jobs have been cut since layoffs began in 2007.

 The decision has been criticized by local labor unions, but union officials said they would not strike.
-Last week,...Read More
+Last week, Australia’s National Tertiary Education Union said sending university administrative functions to...Read More

 March 3, 2009, 03:47 PM ET